 Greenhouse pioneered the “structured hiring” approach, where every interview stage uses scorecards and standardized evaluation criteria.
 It’s an ATS-first platform with strong reporting and a massive integration marketplace (500+ pre-built integrations).
 Greenhouse doesn’t do candidate sourcing or outreach natively - you’ll need separate tools for that.

 Pricing: Starts around $6,500/yr for small teams.
 Mid-size plans average $12,000-$15,000/yr.
 Enterprise pricing is custom.
-No free tier.
+Paid plans only; complimentary access not included.

 5. Lever (by Employ)